NicoleShen/infosys222/case/chinook.md

 - Write a single SQL statement to list albums with three columns: the title of the album, the total number of tracks in that album, and the price of the album.
 Exclude albums that are priced lower than thirty dollars from the output.
 Rename the column headings appropriately, and sort the output by the price descendingly

+## Sample output
+- yet to be unlocked!

 ## Q08: Youngest manager (8%)
 - Write a single SQL statement to show the first name and the age of an employee who is the youngest manager in the company.
 The age should be shown as a whole number (i.e. without any decimal places) in the output

+## Sample output
+- yet to be unlocked!